Yoshihisa7/lessons-learned/Communication-Highways-How-We-Interface-With-The-Web.md

 One such example is I/O limited, or the existance of a bandwith issue.
-Another is CPU limited, or existance for a processor limitation Another is storage limited, or existance of hard drive space issue -> This is less likely to occure given how large hard drives have become!!
+Another is CPU limited, or existance for a processor limitation Another is storage limited, or existance of hard drive space issue -> This is less likely to occur given how large hard drives have become!!!

 [Hey - click here for more!](http://en.wikipedia.org/wiki/Hard_disk_drive)